nipreps/fmriprep-rodents/docs/faq.rst

 query for a template resource that has not been previously accessed.
 If you know what are the templates you are planning to use, you could prefetch them using the Python client.
+In addition to the output-spaces that you specify, fmriprep will use 'MNI152NLin2009cAsym', 'MNI152NLin6Asym' and 'OASIS30ANTs' templates, that also need to be prefetched.
 To do so, follow the next steps.

   1. By default, a mirror of *TemplateFlow* to store the resources will be